laravel/docs/database-testing.md

         // Use model in tests...
     }

-You may override attributes on the model by passing an array of attributes to the `create` method:
+You may override the factory's default model attributes by passing an array of attributes to the `create` method:

     $user = User::factory()->create([
         'name' => 'Abigail',